 Before the advent of the Pony Express, the railroads and telegraph lines extended no further west than St. Joseph, and mail traveled west by stagecoach and wagons, a trip that could take months if it arrived at all.
-The Pony Express alleviated this problem with riders who could dramatically reduce the amount of time it took for the mail to be delivered.
+The Pony Express alleviated this problem with riders who could dramatically reduce the time it took for the mail to be delivered.

 The Pony Express is credited with helping to keep California in the Union by providing rapid communication between the two coasts.
 News of the election of Abraham Lincoln to the United States presidency in 1860 and of the outbreak of the Civil War in 1861 reached California via the Pony Express.

 While the Pony Express dramatically improved the communication between the east and west, it was a financial disaster for its owners.
 After the Pacific Telegraph Company completed its line to San Francisco in October 1861, the company declared bankruptcy and closed down.
 Today the original Pony Express Stables stands at 914 Penn Street, and the building now serves as a museum.

 By the 1870s, St. Joseph had become the wholesale center for the building of the West, which led to an age of prosperity.
 Numerous businesses were located in the city, and beautiful mansions were built.

 In December 1881, Jesse James made St. Joseph his home, hiding behind the alias Tom Howard.
 However, life was not to be a long and happy one for Jesse James in St. Joseph.
-Just three months later, on April 3, 1882, Bob Ford shot Jesse James in his home.
+Three months later, on April 3, 1882, Bob Ford shot Jesse James in his home.

 By the turn of the century, the rush to the west was virtually over, but St. Joseph had already established itself as a major livestock and wholesale market.

 Today, the city is the county seat of Buchanan County and is called home to about 79,960 people.
 The city features numerous historical attractions, including several museums and numerous beautiful historic buildings and mansions.
 Many of these historic buildings are listed on the National Register of Historic Places.